azurecurve/azrcrv-events/readme.txt

 Shortcode usage is **[events category="webinars" width=150 height=150 limit=5]**; all parameters are optional and will use the defaults set via the settings page.

+Integrates with [To Twitter](https://development.azurecurve.co.uk/classicpress-plugins/to-twitter/) from [azurecurve](https://development.azurecurve.co.uk/classicpress-plugins/) for automatic tweeting of announcement each time the announcement is made and a retweet after a specified amount of time.

 == Installation ==

 # Installation Instructions